JoshSJKim/FCC-certification-project3/README.md

 - Will need further styling using CSS later to add indentation where required.

 - Issue resolved.
 Use pre tags instead of code tags for longer code examples to retain its form.
+- Although code tags can be used for short code snippets, it seems to be more advantageous to use pre tags for all code examples for the sake of uniformity.
+Especially when there are numerous code snippets in the html.
+It would also be easier to group the codes into a single class for styling in CSS later.